B13rg/croissant/docs/croissant-spec-draft.md

 **FileSet**: A set of homogeneous data resource files, such as images, videos, text files.

 **RecordSet**: A set of homogeneous data records, such as a collection of images, text files, or all the rows in a table.
+Describes the data contained in a Dataset.

-**Field**: A granular part of a `RecordSet`, such as a text file, image/video metadata, or a row in a table.
+**Field**: A granular part of a `RecordSet`, such as a text file, image/video metadata, or a column in a table.

-**DataSource**: Links data resources to `RecordSets`, including extraction method.
+**DataSource**: Links data resources to `RecordSets`, and captures extraction and  transformation methods.

 ### Format Example